 To respond to NEAS (North East ambulance Service) non- injury falls and complete the falls assessment tool which determines if it is safe to move customer and refer to emergency services if required.

 Due to the BT Openreach digital switch the post holder will be required to advise customers on the impact of the national change and to support customers on their choice of equipment.
 This programme will have a long-term impact on service delivery and the postholder will require a working, practical knowledge of this change.

-Any other reasonable commensurate with the grade